jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (1) A development agreement is a legally enforceable contract.
 (2) A development agreement has no force until all parties that will be bound by the agreement have signed it.
-(3) A development agreement does not oblige a territorial authority or any other consent authority to— (a) grant a resource consent under the Natural and Built Environment Act 2023; or (b) issue a building consent under the Building Act 2004; or (c) issue a code compliance certificate under the Building Act 2004; or (d) grant a certificate under section 578 of the Natural and Built Environment Act 2023; or (e) grant an authorisation for a service connection.
+(3) A development agreement does not oblige a territorial authority or any other consent authority to— (a) grant a resource consent under the Resource Management Act 1991; or (b) issue a building consent under the Building Act 2004; or (c) issue a code compliance certificate under the Building Act 2004; or (d) grant a certificate under section 224 of the Resource Management Act 1991; or (e) grant an authorisation for a service connection.
 (4) A territorial authority or other consent authority must not refuse to grant or issue a consent, certificate, or authorisation (as the case may be) referred to in subsection (3) on the basis that a development agreement has not been entered into.
 (5) If there is any conflict between the content of a development agreement and the application of a relevant development contributions policy in relation to that agreement, the content of the development agreement prevails.